willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 ## Conclusion

 In conclusion, this was an extremely worthwhile project for me due to the personal growth and development gained from taking on a project of this size.
 It introduced me to many a problem which can often come up in industry and issues in taking on projects such as this, e.g. importance of following a software lifecycle, analysis paralysis, magic numbers, and poltergeist classes, to name a few.
-It got me thinking about developing software from an industry perspective, developing solutions to developer problems which ultimately saved much time in coding some of these solutions, for example, the ASCII board converter gone into a bit more detail in the following development stories section.
+It got me thinking about developing software from an industry perspective, developing solutions to developer problems which ultimately saved much time in coding some of these solutions, for example, the ASCII board converter gone into a bit more detail in the following evalutation section.

 <div style='page-break-after: always'></div>